Sophon Docs

 • Animated orb indicates listening / thinking / speaking

-• Long-press to talk, release to send (push-to-talk), or tap to start hands-free mode
+• Long-press to talk, release to send (Manual / push-to-talk), or tap once for hands-free (Auto)

 • Responses play through device audio with visual waveform feedback